SystemsApproach/tcpcc/avoidance.rst

 flows, changes in link properties (e.g. on wireless links), or routing changes.
 Changes in RTT are also possible, particularly if the path changes.
-To detect a change in RTT it is necessary to send less traffic, hence draining queues; to detect a change in available bandwidth, it is necessary to send more traffic.
+To detect a change in RTT it is necessary to send less traffic, hence draining queues.
+To detect a change in available bandwidth, it is necessary to send more traffic.
 Hence, BBR probes both above and below its current estimate of the bottleneck bandwidth.
 If necessary, the estimates are updated, and the sending